-(Click on any question to jump down to the answer.)
+(Click on any question below to display the answer.)

 At Palm Beach Smiles, no insurance is no problem!
-We have partnered with Quality Dental Plan (QDP).
-QDP isn't insurance.
+We have a private dental savings plan.
+It isn't insurance.
 It's better than dental insurance.
-To learn more, click on Palm Beach Smiles in-house Dental Plan!
+To learn more, click on Palm Beach Smiles private dental savings plan!

 A very important question.
 For the best results, it is important to know the qualifications and experience of the treating dentist.
 The term "cosmetic dentistry" has become trendy and many dentists are promoting themselves as cosmetic dentists.
 At this time, cosmetic dentistry is not a recognized specialty (like oral surgery, for example).
 However, it is a discipline of dentistry that requires a thorough knowledge of science and an artistic eye.
 Ask your dentist about his or her training in this area.
 Ask about continuing education courses and experience.
 A very effective way to understand your dentist's skills is asking to see "before and after" photographs.
 Dentists who are dedicated to the art of cosmetic dentistry always take photographs of their cases.

 Yes!
 Silver fillings ("amalgam") are becoming a thing of the past.
 There are many ways to restore teeth with materials that virtually disappear and blend with the natural color of your teeth.
 To learn more, click on white fillings.

 Dental Bleaching (whitening) is one of the most popular cosmetic services.
 A simple and affordable treatment can give you a bright, white smile.
 To learn more about Dental Bleaching, click on Whitening.

 Like plastic surgery, insurance does not usually cover treatment done for purely cosmetic reasons.
 However, treatment that is needed to repair broken or decayed teeth, or to replace existing restorations that are defective, may qualify for some insurance reimbursement.
 To learn more about fees, finance options, and insurance, click here.